 Chronicle of the Berlin Wall (Chronik der Mauer) received the ‘Politikaward’ in 2011.

 A Multimedia Documentation of the History of the Berlin Wall from 1961 to 1989/90.

 Long-term collaborative project between the ZZF and the Federal Agency for Civic Education and Radio Germany

-Project managers: Hans-Hermann Hertle, ZZF; Sabine Berthold/Thorsten Schilling, Bundeszentrale für politische Bildung; Birte Lock/Egbert Meyer, Deutschlandradio
+Project managers: Hanno Hochmuth, ZZF (bis 2019 Hans-Hermann Hertle), ZZF; Sabine Berthold/Thorsten Schilling, Bundeszentrale für politische Bildung; Boris Bittner/Egbert Meyer, Deutschlandradio

 English translation: Timothy Jones